vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 - The query searched one node (`coverage.nodes`) and the coverage (`coverage.coverage`) was 100%,
-see [graceful-degradation](../graceful-degradation.html) for more information about coverage and Vespa timeout behaviour.
+see [graceful-degradation](../graceful-degradation.html) for more information about coverage and Vespa timeout behavior.
 Vespa's default timeout is 0.5 seconds.
 - The query matched a total of 95666 documents (`totalCount`) out of 95666 documents searched (`coverage.documents`).

-The response `timing` has 3 fields:
+The response `timing` has 3 fields.
+A Vespa query is executed in two protocol phases:

-- `querytime` - This is the first matching query protocol where Vespa searches all content nodes and where each content node matches and ranks the documents and the container merges the results from each node involved in the query into a global ordering.
-See [Life of a query in Vespa](sizing-search.html#life-of-a-query-in-vespa).
+- Query matching phase which fans the query out from the stateless container to a content group, each node in the group finds the nodes top-k documents and returns k.
+The stateless container then merges the nodes x k hits to obtain a globally ordered top-k documents.
+- Summary phase which asks the content nodes that produced the global top-k hits for summary data.

+See also [Life of a query in Vespa](sizing-search.html#life-of-a-query-in-vespa).
+The `timing` in the response tracks the time it takes to execute these two phases:

+- `querytime` - This is the time it took to execute the query matching phase.
-- `summaryfetchtime` - This is the second query protocol which fills summary data for the global top-k parameter after the globalb top ranking documents have been found from the previous protocol phase.
+- `summaryfetchtime` - This is the second query protocol which fills summary data for the globally ordered hits.
 - `searchtime` Is roughly the sum of the above and is close to what a benchmarking client will observe (except network latency).

 All 3 metrics are reported in seconds.
-Now, with that introduction, we can try to search for *total eclipse of the heart*
+Now, with that introduction, we can try a text query and search for *total eclipse of the heart*

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>